 This country wasn’t found on the principle of life, liberty, and the pursuit of Louis Vuitton.
 During the crafting of the constitution, John Hancock wasn’t like “Oh, let me hurry up and sign this little document so I can get in line for the Kate Spade Sample Sale”.
-Thomas Jefferson wasn’t like “let’s add another amendment to the Bill of rights— all persons should have to right to bear Birkin bags”.
+Thomas Jefferson wasn’t like “let’s add another amendment to the Bill of right — all persons should have to right to bear Birkin bags”.

 Somehow fighting the British for independence has led to fighting the British for a spot on the Chloe Bag Wait List.

-The question was, “Why are so many women obsessed with purchasing expensive designer bags?” and I responded that “Handbags in New York are like cars in LA — a direct symbol of status.
+The question was, “Why are so many women obsessed with purchasing expensive designer bags?”
+And my response: “Handbags in New York are like cars in LA — a direct symbol of status.
 Since New York (and cities like London and Tokyo) are such pedestrian cities, the only way to show, or in most cases fake, status is via your handbag (watches for men).”

-Now, that I’ve had some more time to think, I’ve expanded on the above answer.
-I believe that our obsession with designer handbags is because handbags are a cheap way to show status and right now in US and around the world—showing status (wealth, celebrity, etc.) is what matters.
+Now, that I’ve had some more time to think, I’ve expanded on that answer.
+I believe our obsession with designer handbags is because handbags are a cheap way to show status.
+And right now in the U.S. and around the world, showing status (wealth, celebrity, etc.) is what matters.
 Purchasing a handbag is much cheaper and much more accessible to the average shopper than a BMW or a fancy house.